Q Which squirrels turn up in gardens?

 A They are usually only seriously destructive where gardens are near parks or woods.
 However, where they do misbehave, the local damage can be very serious.
 Often they are attracted to gardens by free meals in the form of food on bird tables, dustbins or food put out especially for them.
 More seriously, they move on from the garden to colonise loft spaces, where they nest in preference to their natural tree nests called dreys.
 Here they make lots of noise and often chew cables, timbers, roofing felt and pipes, with potentially disastrous consequences.

-Q Tell me more about them
+Q Tell me more about squirrels.

 A Grey squirrels were introduced into the UK from North America about 100 years ago and have largely displaced the native red squirrel, which is now only found in a few areas of coniferous woodland.
 They feed mainly on vegetable foods, such as nuts, fruit and seeds, but they sometimes raid birds’ nests.
 They are active only in daylight, living in areas where there are plenty of trees and open ground.
 They build nests high in trees.
 Here they produce two litters a year, in spring and summer.
 Each litter consists of three or four young.